 This past year, Spatial Networks had the privilege to work on a sprint team tasked with working closely with the U.S. Census Bureau and U.S. Department of Transportation to help Tribal, State, and Local Governments with local address data collection.
 More specifically, our challenge was to develop resources to help stakeholders create and maintain open address point data.

-The Problem Statement
+The Problem statement

-The Importance of Open Address Data
+The Importance of open address data

 Accurate open address data is important at all levels of government for a variety of different purposes.
 At the Tribal, State, and Local level, this data is used to help meet the immediate needs of residents and businesses during catastrophic events, when traditional infrastructure such as street signs and landmarks may no longer be visible.
 At the Federal level, the USDOT relies on address data for the National 911 Program, the Census Bureau uses it to support citizen counts and surveys, and other departments depend on address information for mail delivery, land use planning, public health, and other vital services.

-Leveraging a SaaS Data Collection Platform
+Leveraging a SaaS data collection program

 Fulcrum Community is commercially supported, but available free of charge for qualified deployments.